Electrostatic computations for statistical mechanics and random matrix applications: Balayage Measure and the Hole Probability

-\subsection{Hole probability}
+\subsection{Hole Probability}

-Our viewpoint of a one-component charged system for the most part (an exception is \S \ref{S3.4A}) is that the background charge density is prescribed.
-From a physical perspective, the charge density of the mobile charges must be to leading order equal and opposite that of the background so that the net electric field is zero --- if not the system would not be in equilibrium.
+Our viewpoint of a one-component charged system for the most part (an exception is \S \ref{S3.4A}) is that the background charge density is prescribed. \alert{Then}, from a physical perspective, \alert{as remarked several times throughout this review}, the charge density of the mobile charges must be to leading order equal and opposite that of the background so that the net electric field is zero --- if not the system would not be in equilibrium.

-A possible circumstance is that there is a conditioning so that a region $\Omega_0$ say inside the droplet is free of mobile charges.
-The ratio of partition functions $Z_{\Omega \backslash \Omega_0} / Z_\Omega$ then has the interpretation of the probability --- known as the gap probability --- that in the system without conditioning, there are no mobile charges in $\Omega_0$.
+A possible circumstance is that there is a conditioning so that a region, $\Omega_0$ say, inside the droplet is free of mobile charges.
+The ratio of partition functions $Z_{\Omega \backslash \Omega_0} / Z_\Omega$ then has the interpretation of the probability --- known as the \alert{hole} probability --- that in the system without conditioning, there are no mobile charges in $\Omega_0$.
 We know that the leading large $N$ form of the denominator $Z_\Omega$ is given in terms of certain electrostatic energies determined from the potential due to the interaction of the background with a particle.
 To apply the same reasoning to $Z_{\Omega \backslash \Omega_0}$, we need to be able to quantify, to leading order, the new particle charge density resulting from the conditioning.

-From an electrostatics viewpoint, a fundamental feature of interations via the $d$-dimensional Coulomb potential in a $d$-dimensional domain is that the displaced charge with accumulate on boundaries of a host conductor, which in the present situation must be $\partial \Omega_0$.
-Moreover, the rule that determines its distribution must be that the potential experienced at a point in $\Omega \backslash \Omega_0$ due to the positive charge density of the displaced mobile charges, and the negative charge density of the background in $\Omega_0$, must exactly cancel (again, if not, the charges in this region would not be in equilbrium).
+From an electrostatics viewpoint, a fundamental feature of interactions via the $d$-dimensional Coulomb potential in a $d$-dimensional domain is that the displaced charge \alert{will} accumulate on boundary $\partial \Omega_0$ \alert{of the excluded region}.
+Moreover, the rule that determines its distribution must be that the potential experienced at a point in $\Omega \backslash \Omega_0$ due to the positive charge density of the displaced mobile charges, and the negative charge density of the background in $\Omega_0$, must exactly cancel (again, if not, the charges in this region would not be in equilibrium).
 These facts together tell us that the charge density on the boundary must correspond to the balayage measure with $Q = \rho_{\rm b} |\Omega_0|$ (the latter being the expected number of charges in the region $\Omega_0$ without conditioning).